-Ecuador has always had stringent compliance rules for companies operating in its territory.
+There are stringent regulations for entity annual compliance in Ecuador for companies operating in the territory.
 Each industry (oil and gas, mining, banking, corporate finance, etc.) has its own set of rules, regulations, and statutory requirements which companies must comply with.

 Generally, all companies, regardless of industry, are required to be in compliance with the rules and regulations set out below.